Share this Position Paper:

 At RAVE FabriCARE, we dry clean all your dark colored garments – even your dark colored cottons and linens – in siloxane, a dermatologically friendly, fabric-gentle, non-dye stripping dry cleaning fluid.

-This means that our dry cleaning fluid does not react chemically with the dyes in your fabrics.
+This means that our dry cleaning fluid does not chemically react with the dyes in your fabrics.

 And the result?